iisi-nj/GemFireLite/README.md

 The features :

-Gemlite is a handy toolkit, which provides a well-defined framework to facilitate the developers to use Gemfire efficiently and correctly.
+Gemlite is a handy toolkit, which provides a well-defined framework to facilitate the developers to use Gemfire efficiently and correctly.<br>
 Gemlite’s framework clearly define the coding rules.
-It guides the developers step by step, and shortens the developer learning curve.
+It guides the developers step by step, and shortens the developer learning curve.<br>
-Gemlite is able to generate the auxiliary codes automatically to minimize the repeating tasks, and increase developer productivity.
+Gemlite is able to generate the auxiliary codes automatically to minimize the repeating tasks, and increase developer productivity.<br>
 Gemlite provides a more advanced secondary indexing mechanism which is similar to SQL syntax.
-This indexing mechanism provides much better performance than OQL indexing.
+This indexing mechanism provides much better performance than OQL indexing.<br>
 Gemlite provides a better way for the “Hot Deployment”, and is transparent to developers.
-Within the Gemlite framework, the business application developed by users can guarantee a hot deployment automatically.
+Within the Gemlite framework, the business application developed by users can guarantee a hot deployment automatically.<br>
-Gemlite provides a better way to monitor, collect the performance data, and analyzing bottlenecks of the business application in Gemfire servers.
+Gemlite provides a better way to monitor, collect the performance data, and analyzing bottlenecks of the business application in Gemfire servers.<br>
-Gemlite provides an easy-to-use approach to enable legacy systems to migrate to cloud platforms with the Cache layer, to increase system performance.
+Gemlite provides an easy-to-use approach to enable legacy systems to migrate to cloud platforms with the Cache layer, to increase system performance.<br>

 What is the next ?

-Add lucene index;
+Add lucene index;<br>
-Enhance security;
+Enhance security;<br>
-Make the hot deploy functionility better ;
+Make the hot deploy functionility better ;<br>
-Easy config and management with enhanced UI;
+Easy config and management with enhanced UI;<br>
-Simplify the service interface using spring data;
+Simplify the service interface using spring data;<br>

 Wiki:<br>